systemd/systemd/docs/ROOT_STORAGE_DAEMONS.md

 Note that your code should only modify `argv[0][0]` and leave the comm name (i.e. `/proc/self/comm`) of your process untouched.

+Since systemd v255, alternatively the `SurviveFinalKillSignal=yes` unit option can be set, and provides the equivalent functionality to modifying `argv[0][0]`.

 ## To which technologies does this apply?

 These recommendations apply to those storage daemons which need to stay around